7 Benefits of an Accounting Apprenticeship For Your Career

 • Audit assistance

 But the qualification isn’t the only benefit of the apprenticeship.
-You will gain invaluable experience needed to develop your career and get your foot in the door!
-Many graduates struggle to find work post-uni due to their lack of experience in the field, but you will complete your apprenticeship with a qualification AND experience!
+You’ll also gain invaluable experience needed to develop your career and get your foot in the door!
+Many graduates struggle to find work post-uni due to a lack of experience in the field, but you’ll complete your apprenticeship with a qualification AND experience!

-A good entry level apprenticeship to complete in a Level-2 apprenticeship, as it is accessible with qualifications many of us already have, and it can give you the right experience needed to develop your career!
+A good entry level apprenticeship to complete is a Level-2 apprenticeship.
+This is because it’s accessible with qualifications many of us already have, and it can give you the right experience needed to develop your career!

-With an apprenticeship, you will be debt free and will be able to start earning from day one.
-Not only will you be gaining full time work experience and gaining industry recognised qualifications, but you will be able to earn an income!
+With an apprenticeship, you’ll be debt-free and will be able to start earning from day one.
+Not only will you be gaining full time work experience and gaining industry recognised qualifications, but as an employee, you’ll also earn an income!
+This is because apprentices are recognised as employees, so they’re entitled to a wage.

-If you have extra responsibilities,this is the perfect opportunity if you are looking for a career change, but cannot afford to take a break from working to study at university.
+If you have extra work/family responsibilities, this is the perfect opportunity if you’re looking for a career change but cannot afford to take a break from working to study at university.

 How much do accounting apprentices make?

-Higher level apprenticeships offer an increased salary due to the developed experience of the candidate, however, if you are a lower level apprentice you may be able to increase your salary if you feel you have the necessary qualifications, skills and experience to be an excellent candidate.
+Higher level apprenticeships typically offer higher salaries due to the developed experience of the candidate.
+However, if you are a lower level or junior apprentice, you may be able to increase your salary through negotiation if you feel you have the necessary qualifications, skills, and experience to be an excellent candidate.

 Frequently asked questions